mskl/VI13/README.md

 | 57082 | ERA02 | 2013 | 2013-1-DE1-ERA02-02527 | 02527-MOB-00009 | DE | GB | Mob-SMS | 0.0 | 214 | Design | NO | 16-SEP-2013 00.00.00 | 24-JAN-2014 00.00.00 | 4 | 0 | 1182.0 | First Cycle |  | F | Students | EN | D  MANNHEI03 | Hochschule Mannheim | UK LEEDS01 | UNIVERSITY OF LEEDS | GB | Leeds |
 | 151116 | ERA02 | 2013 | 2013-1-GB1-ERA02-25231 | 25231-MOB-00018 | GB | FR | Mob-SMS | 0.0 | 380 | Law | NO | 28-AUG-2013 00.00.00 | 14-DEC-2013 00.00.00 | 3 | 0 | 1406.25 | First Cycle | UK1111682321277 | F | Students | FR | UK GLASGOW01 | University of Glasgow | F  MARSEIL84 | UNIVERSITE D'AIX-MARSEILLE | FR | AIX-EN-PROVENCE CEDEX 1 |

+---
 ## Dataset EUC_for_academic (2007 - 2014)
 This datasets consist of all universities participating in ERASMUS program for the specific academic year.
 Years 2007 - 2013 are in a dataset called EUC_Consolidated_Table_2007_2013, year 2013-2014 is in the dataset EUC_for_academic_year_2013_2014.

+**Join on the Erasmus code?**
+> This is useful for mapping the erasmus code to the city name?

 The 2007 - 2013 dataset consists of 4918 records and contains the following columns: